wp-plugins/gdreseller/readme.txt

 * Fixing issues with file versions, readme, and problems with shortcodes = 1.4 =
-* Added new functionality for Add to Cart and donation information
+* Added new functionality for Add to Cart and donation information = 1.5 =
+* Added information about configuration for clarification purposes.
+* Tested plugin functionality with latest Wordpress 4.2.2 and looked for any conflicts - passed.